 Specialty windows make your home unique both inside and outside.
 As you're redecorating your space, however, you notice quickly that those curved windows and windows with irregular angles can create challenges for coverings that you might not have with rectangular slider windows.

-The good news is that it’s not impossible.
-While you might not be searching for Roman Shades or Roller Shades for these windows, you’ll still find the perfect covering that matches your style.
+The good news is that it's not impossible.
+From Vertical Blinds that follow a curved window's shape to custom Interior Shutters built for angular openings, the right covering exists for nearly any window.
 If you have specialty windows in your home, take a look at these tips for choosing blinds below.

 Curved Windows